Strategic Resource Allocation Policy, Pricing

 6) Description of the expected outcomes and impact

-7) Required HPC resources for the entire project duration, including annual compute projected usage and further breakdown of each year’s requirement by quarter
+7) Required HPC resources for the entire project duration, including annual and quarterly projections of compute usage

-HPC Compute Budget: PIs with approved projects need to ensure that their HPC Compute Budget is sufficient for the requested HPC resources.
+PIs with approved projects are to ensure that their HPC Compute Budget is sufficient for the requested HPC resources.

 Insufficient HPC Compute Budget: If the HPC Compute Budget for the project is insufficient, PIs can utilise the (insufficient) HPC Compute Budget to commence their research.
 However, PIs should approach the grant agency to secure an additional HPC Compute Budget for the required resources.